Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

 \section{Introduction}

-Mathematical modelling of damping in materials is a classical problem in structural dynamics, and not a fully solved one.
-The high dimensionality of structural finite element models combine with the non-analyticity of physically realistic damping models to produce nontrivial numerical challenges in dynamic simulation.
-This paper makes two contributions in this important area.
-The first contribution, which is in the area of simple but effective numerical integration, leads to the second contribution, which is in data-driven model order reduction.
+Modelling of damping in materials is a classical problem in structural dynamics, and not a fully solved one.
+The high dimensionality of structural finite element models combine with the non-analyticity of physically realistic damping models to produce numerical challenges in dynamic simulation.
+This paper makes two contributions in this area.
+The first contribution, which concerns simple but effective numerical integration, leads to the second contribution, which is in data-driven model order reduction.

-Although the linear viscous damping model is mathematically simple and numerically convenient, it is not really correct.
-It has been experimentally known for a long time that, for many materials subjected to periodic loading, the internal dissipation per cycle is frequency-independent \cite{kimball1927internal}.
-In the traditional linear viscous damping model the dissipation per cycle is proportional to frequency.
-Hysteretic dissipation, which is a rate-independent \cite{muravskii2004frequency} mechanism, is preferred by many structural dynamics researchers because it is more realistic.
+Although the linear viscous damping model is simple and convenient, it is not always correct.
+For many materials subjected to periodic loading, the internal dissipation per cycle is frequency-independent \cite{kimball1927internal}.
+In the linear viscous damping model the dissipation per cycle is proportional to frequency.
+Hysteretic dissipation, which is a rate-independent \cite{muravskii2004frequency} mechanism, is preferred by many structural dynamicists because it is more realistic.
 However, hysteresis involves nonanalytic behavior with slope changes at every reversal of loading direction.
-Numerical integration for structural dynamics with hysteretic damping needs greater care than with linear viscous damping.
-The difficulty grows greatly with finite element models wherein mesh refinement leads to high structural frequencies which require tiny time steps; and wherein the nonanalytic hysteretic damping is finely resolved in space as well.
+Numerical integration for structural dynamics with hysteretic damping needs more care than with linear viscous damping.
+The difficulty grows greatly with finite element models wherein mesh refinement leads to high structural frequencies requiring tiny time steps; and wherein the nonanalytic hysteretic damping is finely resolved in space as well.